 On Saturday night she said there was a child on the ceiling with blue teeth, and a scrotum on a table that was looking at her.

 The paramedics took my letter to Will from our coffee table and unfortunately I didn’t get it back.
-I still have 3 for other people and I think it would give me some emotional closure to still give them to people but I don’t know.
+I still have 2 for my sister and friend and I think it would give me some emotional closure to still give them to people but I don’t know.
 They contain the things I felt when I thought I genuinely wouldn’t exist and get to speak to those people again.

 I feel like I should clarify that a lot of the nurses in hospital were very wonderful and caring.
 Others were just bizarre.